Your complete guide to the 2021 Canyon gravel bike range

-Direct sales giant, Canyon is mostly known for a comprehensive range of mountain bikes.
+Direct sales giant, Canyon is mostly known for its comprehensive range of mountain bikes.
 The brand also has a reasonably condensed range of gravel bikes.
 Dubbed the Grail, the range has a bike for everyone should you be aiming to win races, or just to enjoy some off-road mile-munching.

 - Your complete guide to the 2021 Giant Bicycles gravel bike range